 - Capitalize on Bonus Offers

 Bonus offers are a no-brainer, especially with a new card.
-For example, the Capital One® Venture® Rewards Credit Card gives you 50,000 bonus miles if you spend $3,000 on purchases within three months of opening an account.
+For example, with the Capital One Venture Rewards Credit Card, you can enjoy a one-time bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening, equal to $750 in travel.

 While it’s easy to ignore an inbox that’s flooded with promotional emails, you shouldn’t stop looking for offers after cashing in on your sign-up bonus.
 Throughout the year, creditors ramp up bonuses as they offer new products.
 The holiday season is also rampant with rewards promotions.
 In December 2016, for example, American Express invited cardholders to earn double rewards points at certain small businesses.